-Wrapping around the beach, the dogleg left 289-yard par 4 fifth tempts you to take off as much as you dare.
+Wrapping around the beach, the dogleg left 264-meter (289-yard) par 4 fifth tempts you to take off as much as you dare.
 The view reminded us of a shorter version of the finishing hole at Pebble Beach.
 The wind picked up slightly, so I teed my tee ball low.
 Maybe it was teed too low because I pushed a sky ball well out to the right.
 But I consoled myself with the fact that at least it was dry.
 And I also reminded myself that blocked my tee shot dry on the famous eighteenth at Pebble!
 Menekse found the middle left of the fairway and then proceeded to rip a 3-wood that came to rest a club short of the small green.

 The Eighth at King Island Golf Club

-The number one handicap 362-yard par 4 eighth has another fairway that looks narrow from the tee.
+The number one handicap 331-meter (362-yard) par 4 eighth has another fairway that looks narrow from the tee.
 With nothing but scrub down the right side, the fairway is uphill and bends slightly to the right, which makes the tee shot look more intimidating than it really is.
 In the distance is a lone picturesque cypress tree that guards the right side of the green.
 I used that as my target, trusting that I could turn over my tee shot.
 With plenty of room left, I flew the brush, cutting the corner, and found the left-center of the fairway.

 From the left side of the fairway, it was all uphill to the green.
-Beyond the putting surface, the slope continues to rise up towards the ninth tee and leads the green an amphitheater look.
+Beyond the putting surface, the slope continues to rise up towards the ninth tee and leads the green to an amphitheater look.
 Between clubs, I grabbed an eight-iron hoping that gravity would help should I go long.
 I struck the approach shot well, and it carried the pin that was in the back.
 But I got the help that I was hoping for.
 My ball rolled up and then back down the slope, coming to a stop a foot short of the green, and leaving me an easy up and down for par.

 Afterward, we enjoyed dinner while watching the last golfers of the day play their final holes as the sun set over the Southern Ocean, a scene that was equal to the amazing golf of the day.
 Whatever you order, be sure to include the baked brie, and pair it with local Tasmanian wine- delicious!